Vocational Education and Training (VET) is made up of different training products that are recognised across Australia.

 Training packages are developed by industry reference committees and supported by skills service organisations.
 To learn how training packages are developed, see the

 Training packages are regularly assessed for quality and reviewed to ensure that they continue to meet the needs of industry, students and the community.

 VET accredited courses

-VET accredited courses can be developed by RTOs, organisations, individuals, governments or regulatory bodies to address skill requirements for industry, enterprise, education, legislative or community needs where these are not covered in nationally endorsed training packages.
+VET accredited courses address skill requirements for industry, enterprise, education, legislative or community needs.

-VET accredited courses are then accredited by a VET accrediting body, to confirm that each course:
+These courses are approved by an accrediting body, to confirm that each course:

-- is aligned appropriately to the Australian Qualification Framework (AQF) where it leads to a qualification.
+- is aligned appropriately to the Australian Qualification Framework where it leads to a qualification.

-For more information on DET accredited courses and Victorian Purchasing Guides you can contact the relevant Curriculum Maintenance Manager (CMM).
+For more information on accredited courses and Victorian purchasing guides you can contact the relevant curriculum maintenance manager.

 Building and Construction and Civil Construction, Furnishing and Water enquires:

 Business Industries enquiries: